sonyal/FitnessTracker/README.md

 - Integrated workout generators into website

 ### Roger Luo (16%)
-Sprint 1
-    - Login page
-    - modified sign up page so now it really creates an new user
-    - database to store the user information
-Sprint 2
+- Sprint 2:
     - Add functionality for login page
     - Merged sign up page and workout page, stored all the information when a new user is created
     - Updated database
     - Created User page which display the user information which stored in the database
     - Format a little bit login, sign up and profile page makes them looks a little prettier
+- Sprint 1:
+    - Login page
+    - modified sign up page so now it really creates an new user
+    - database to store the user information

 ### Yifan Qin (16%)
+- Sprint 2:
+  - Flexibility input page design (html files), as well as input proxy
+  - implement flexibility workout plan generation algorithm and webpage
+  - edit README about flexibility workout documentation
-- Sprint 1
+- Sprint 1:
   - Workout page design
   - Sign up page design
   - Merging & link signup and home pages
   - README editing
-- Sprint 2
-  - Flexibility input page design (html files), as well as input proxy
-  - implement flexibility workout plan generation algorithm and webpage
-  - edit README about flexibility workout documentation